Bangkok: Crime and safety

 Bangkok has a relatively moderate crime rate when compared to urban counterparts around the world.
 Traffic accidents are a major hazard while natural disasters are rare.
 Intermittent episodes of political unrest and occasional terrorist attacks have resulted in losses of life.

-Although the crime threat in Bangkok is relatively low, non-confrontational crimes of opportunity such as pick-pocketing, purse-snatching, and credit card fraud occur with frequency.
+Although the crime threat in Bangkok is relatively low, non-confrontational crimes of opportunity, such as pick-pocketing, purse-snatching, and credit card fraud, occur with frequency.
 Bangkok's growth since the 1960s has been followed by increasing crime rates partly driven by urbanisation, migration, unemployment and poverty.
 By the late 1980s, Bangkok's crime rates were about four times that of the rest of the country.
 The police have long been preoccupied with street crimes ranging from housebreaking to assault and murder.
 The 1990s saw the emergence of vehicle theft and organized crime, particularly by foreign gangs.
 Drug trafficking, especially that of ya ba methamphetamine pills, is also chronic.

 According to police statistics, the most common complaint received by the Metropolitan Police Bureau in 2010 was housebreaking, with 12,347 cases.
-This was followed by 5,504 cases of motorcycle thefts, 3,694 cases of assault and 2,836 cases of embezzlement.
-Serious offences included 183 murders, 81 gang robberies, 265 robberies, 1 kidnapping and 9 arson cases.
-Offences against the state were by far more common, and included 54,068 drug-related cases, 17,239 cases involving prostitution and 8,634 related to gambling.
-The Thailand Crime Victim Survey conducted by the Office of Justice Affairs of the Ministry of Justice found that 2.7 percent of surveyed households reported a member being victim of a crime in 2007.
-Of these, 96.1 percent were crimes against property, 2.6 percent were crimes against life and body, and 1.4 percent were information-related crimes.
+This was followed by 5,504 cases of motorcycle thefts, 3,694 cases of assault, and 2,836 cases of embezzlement.
+Serious offences included 183 murders, 81 gang robberies, 265 robberies, 1 kidnapping, and 9 arson cases.
+Offences against the state were by far more common, and included 54,068 drug-related cases, 17,239 cases involving prostitution, and 8,634 related to gambling.
+The Thailand Crime Victim Survey conducted by the Office of Justice Affairs of the Ministry of Justice found that 2.7 per cent of surveyed households reported a member being victim of a crime in 2007.
+Of these, 96.1 per cent were crimes against property, 2.6 per cent were crimes against life and body, and 1.4 per cent were information-related crimes.